mrciolino/Low-Bar-Brawlers/Readme.md

 ## About the Website 📖

-Thirteen adventurers ventured out into an unknown world on a dangerous quest.
+Eleven adventurers ventured out into an unknown world on a dangerous quest.
 This is the story of their chaotic journey.

 * Click on a poster to view and download the full-size image for digital or print.
 * View the cast of characters and their stories.